UniFormal/MMT/src/mmt-isabelle/README.md

       Import specified sessions into MMT archive directories.

-Options `-A`, `-C`, `-I` specify target archives and a mapping from Isabelle session chapters to MMT archives.
+Options `-A` and `-C` specify target archives and a mapping from Isabelle session chapters to MMT archives.
 Chapter names are provided in Isabelle session `ROOT` specifications, and archive names are the base directory
 names: if it is the same as the chapter name, the directory will be used at its root; otherwise the chapter becomes a sub-directory of the archive.
-The directories given via (multiple) `-A` options are recursively searched for MMT archives; if the result is empty, a fresh archive is initialized according to option `-I`.
-Thus it is possible to use `isabelle mmt` without any archive options and get results into the default directory `isabelle_mmt`, freshly initialized on demand.
+The directories given via (multiple) `-A` options are recursively searched for MMT archives.
+If the result is empty, a fresh archive is initialized Isabelle system options `mmt_archive_dir` etc. Thus it is possible to use `isabelle mmt` without any archive options and get results into a default directory (`isabelle_mmt`), freshly initialized on demand.

 Options `-B`, `-D`, `-R`, `-X`, `-a`, `-d`, `-g`, `-x` with remaining non-option arguments provide the standard Isabelle vocabulary to specify